godotengine/godot-showreel-voting/README.md

 defaults folders used as mount points, but they may not be useful in a production environment.

-The next section requires a good understanding of hwo to use docker compose, ngingx and a postgres database.
-The use of docker-compose should simplify the processus a lot but setting up everything in a real production environment might be more complex.
+The next section requires a good understanding of how to use docker compose, ngingx and a postgres database.
+The use of docker-compose should simplify the process a lot, but setting up everything in a production environment might be more complex.

 ### Keycloak setup

-To setup your keycloak instance you will have at least to:
+To setup your keycloak instance you will have to:
 - Connect to you keycloak instance (the default credential for the local keycloak instance are admin/admin).
 - Create a new client.